 - Not cheap.

 Prices of SIM cards for Japan

-Now that you know each option of prepaid SIM cards for Japan in detail, it would be convenient to know their advantages and disadvantages in a comparative table for you to conclude which one is the best.
+Now that you know each option for prepaid SIM cards for Japan in detail, it would be convenient to know their advantages and disadvantages in a table comparison for you to decide which one is the best.
 Well, here we show it to you.

 |Data cost||Amount of data||Cost per day||Cost per GB|